July 29, 2025

 Now, I've got to admit something here.
 When the sales guy started talking about the "Tungsten Energy Core," I kind of zoned out.

-But here's the deal: this tungsten weighting is supposed to optimize the center of gravity in each club.
-It's like having a personal trainer for your irons, making sure everything is in the right place for maximum performance.
+But here's the actual deal with tungsten: this tungsten weighting is supposed to optimize the center of gravity in each club.
+It's like having a personal trainer for your irons, making sure everything is in the right place for maximum ball speed and trajectory.

 Urethane Microspheres: Tiny Bubbles, Big Impact